abu-compbio/netcentric/README.md

 ...
 ```

-Binary genes matrix: The file contains binary martices for mutation data.

-The file is located at data/binary_matrices_all_genes_ep_mutation_filtered
+The file is located at data/binary_matrices_all_genes_ep_mutation_filtered/ directory.
+Each row is a TCGA patient id and each column is a gene.
+The matrix contains 1 if the gene is mutated in the corresponding patient.
+Here, we only provide the mutation marix  for COADREAD.

 ```bash
 	patients	A1BG	A1CF	A2M ...